 One VOAD member, 211, during times of disaster, provides incident-specific information in coordination with local emergency services, including road closures and shelters both locally and nationwide.
-In addition, 211 in south Santa Barbara, coordinates with Easy Lift to provide curbside-to-curbside (with additional assistance as required) "Dial-A-Ride" transportation to senior citizens and people with disabilities who cannot use regular bus services.
+In addition, 211 coordinates with Easy Lift in south Santa Barbara and Lyft in Ventura County to provide curbside-to-curbside (with additional assistance as required) "Dial-A-Ride" transportation to senior citizens and people with disabilities.